 - If the Quality Improvement Organization says No to your appeal, they are saying that your planned discharge date is medically appropriate.
 If this happens, our coverage for your inpatient hospital services will end at noon on the day after the Quality Improvement Organization gives you its answer. - If the Quality Improvement Organization says No and you decide to stay in the hospital, then you may have to pay for your continued stay at the hospital.
-The cost of the hospital care that you may have to pay begins at noon on the day after the Quality Improvement Organization gives you its to change your discharge date
+The cost of the hospital care that you may have to pay begins at noon on the day after the Quality Improvement Organization gives you its answer. - If the Quality Improvement Organization turns down your appeal, and you stay in the hospital after your planned discharge date, then you can make a Level 2 Appeal.